-GENERAL RISK Mark the answer X 1.1 Are there any legal issues associated with the client's E&S performance? (for detailed guidance check the Guidance Notes at the end of the Checklist) a) Client has all valid permits AND has not faced any legal claims or any serious environmental/social incident in last three years b) Client does not have all valid permits but has taken definite steps to acquire them in next six months AND/OR client has faced legal claims but has addressed or has definite plan to address all of them c) Client does not have all valid permits and has not taken any definite step to acquire them AND/OR client has faced legal claims and has no definite plan to address them d) Not applicable Remarks: 1.2 Have operations ever been affected by local stakeholder grievances, media or non- governmental organization (NGO) campaigns over E&S issues? (for detailed gu idance check the Guidance Notes at the end of the Checklist) a) There is no evidence of stakeholder grievances, negative media or NGO protest b) There is evidence of stakeholder grievances, negative media or NGO protest for a particular operation AND client has taken adequate steps to address the issue c) There is evidence of stakeholder grievances, negative media or NGO protest and client has not taken any step to address the issue d) Not applicable Remarks: 1.3 Is project site and/or its routing likely to have negative impacts on sensitive areas (residential or protected sites) near the project site? (for detailed guidance check the Guidance Notes at the end of the Checklist)
+GENERAL RISK Mark the answer X 1.1 Are there any legal issues associated with the client's E&S performance? (for detailed guidance check the Guidance Notes at the end of the Checklist) a) Client has all valid permits AND has not faced any legal claims or any serious environmental/social incident in last three years b) Client does not have all valid permits but has taken definite steps to acquire them in next six months AND/OR client has faced legal claims but has addressed or has definite plan to address all of them c) Client does not have all valid permits and has not taken any definite step to acquire them AND/OR client has faced legal claims and has no definite plan to address them d) Not applicable Remarks: 1.2 Have operations ever been affected by local stakeholder grievances, media or non-governmental organization (NGO) campaigns over E&S issues? (for detailed guidance check the Guidance Notes at the end of the Checklist) a) There is no evidence of stakeholder grievances, negative media or NGO protest b) There is evidence of stakeholder grievances, negative media or NGO protest for a particular operation AND client has taken adequate steps to address the issue c) There is evidence of stakeholder grievances, negative media or NGO protest and client has not taken any step to address the issue d) Not applicable Remarks: 1.3 protected sites nd/or its routing likely to have negative impacts on sensitive areas (residential or near the project site? idance check the Guidance Notes at the end of the Checklist)

-a) No sensitive areas observed

-b) There are a few sensitive areas and the client has taken adequate measures to mitigate the impact of their operation on the sensitive areas as per regulations

-c) There are sensitive areas observed and mitigation measures are not adequate as per regulations and the client may face legal challenge in future

-d) Not applicable
+a) No sensitive areas observed b) There are a few sensitive areas and the client has taken adequate measures to mitigate the impact of their operation on the sensitive areas as per regulations c) There are sensitive areas observed and mitigation measures are not adequate as per regulations and the client may face legal challenge in future d) Not applicable Remarks: 1.4 Is the project involved or will involve acquiring land with resettlement? (for detailed guidance check the Guidance Notes at the end of the Checklist) a) Neither land acquisition nor involuntary resettlement observed b) There is land acquisition and voluntary resettlement and the client has taken adequate measures as per regulations to mitigate the negative impacts of displacement, to identify development opportunities for all affected persons. c)There is land acquisition and involuntary resettlement and the client has not taken adequate measure as per regulations and the client may face legal challenge in future d) Not applicable Remarks:

-Remarks: